-- (a) THE CONTEST. - (1) Purpose.
+- (1) Purpose.
 The purpose of this contest is to encourage the student to understand, experience and share prose through the art of oral interpretation. - (A) Oral interpretation, or the study of literature through its performance, can be defined as a demonstration of analysis, performance and communication skills offered publicly on behalf of literature. - (B) Oral interpretation focuses on literature in performance through expressive oral reading.
 The goals of this contest are to encourage the contestant's exploration of a variety of literary selections, and to enhance the performer's and audience's appreciation of literature through the performer's interpretation of the work. - (2) Format.
-Contestants shall prepare selections from both Categories A and B. The literary categories are designed to encourage students to explore the wide variety of feeling and form available in poetry.
+Contestants shall prepare selections from both Categories A and B. The literary categories are designed to encourage students to explore the wide variety of points of view and feeling available in prose.
 In any one contest round, the contestants shall be bound by the one selected category.
 Contestants who fail to read material from within the selected category shall be disqualified.
-Oral reading of the selection(s), including the introduction and transitions, shall not exceed seven minutes. - (b) ENTRIES. - (1) Representation.
+Oral reading of the selection(s), including the introduction and transitions, shall not exceed seven minutes.

+(b) ENTRIES.

+- (1) Representation.
 Each participant school in all conferences may enter three students in the contest. - (2) Eligibility.
-Each contestant shall be eligible under Subchapter M of the C&CR.
-Only students in high school are eligible for this contest.
-Poetry contestants shall not compete at district in prose interpretation or in Lincoln-Douglas debate.
-See Section 1000 of the C&CR for specific speech eligibility requirements. - (c) RESOURCES.
+Prose contestants shall not compete at district in poetry interpretation or in Lincoln-Douglas debate.
+See Speech Plan, Section 1000 for specific speech eligibility rules. - (c) RESOURCES.
 The categories are discussed and defined in detail in the UIL Prose and Poetry Handbook and on the UIL website.
 Coaches are responsible for reviewing these publications in advance of the contest. - (d) STANDARDS.
 In selecting material to be read in the contest, the coach and student are challenged to explore literature of high quality and are encouraged to prepare selections of literary merit that the same student has not performed in a previous year.
 Students shall not use selections from the same literary work more than one year at UIL State Meet and strongly are discouraged from repeating the same selection at district or regional contests that they performed in a previous year.
 Selections used by contestants should not offend the moral standards of the community nor be in bad taste.
 Academic coaches should revise or reject all selections that in any way fail to meet these qualifications, as not all material by an author is appropriate for contest material. - (e) INTRODUCTIONS.
 An introduction is required in both categories.
 The introduction and/or transitions during the performance shall include the name of the writer(s) and the selection(s) to be performed and should prepare the audience to listen to the selection.
 The introduction should reflect spontaneity, though it should be prepared ahead of time. - (f) MANUSCRIPTS OR COPIES.
 The contestant should perform the selections reading from manuscripts or copies of the selections that are in a binder.
 Students shall not read from books or magazines or perform without a manuscript or copy of the selection. - (g) TIME LIMIT.
 The time limit for each performance including introduction and any transitional material may not exceed seven minutes.
 There is no grace period.
 The responsibility for keeping within the restricted time limit rests with the contestant.
 The penalty for exceeding seven minutes is disqualification from the round by the contest director, with the exception of the final round of State Meet when the contestant shall receive last in the round.
 The responsibility for keeping within the restricted time limit rests with the contestant.